-Building a basement storage solutionThis article also available in French and German (you too can help with translations)
+Building a basement storage solutionThis article also available in French and German

 On going through the junk in my basement, I got annoyed at all the cardboard boxes in bad shape holding various parts and junk, and I figured I should build some wooden boxes to hold the stuff instead.
 Of course, if I build those boxes, I might as well make something to hold the boxes in an orderly fashion too.
 And hence this project.